 A third (frequently employed) view of evil is that it is systemic.
 A flaw exists in structures of institutions that causes unfair treatment of some individuals and an unacceptable disparity of privilege.
 The laws, rules, customs, and policies of a given community (economic system, country, religion, education system, etc.) unfairly privilege some at the expense of others.
 These existing rules – the way things actually work – are often particularly hard on those in the margins.
 I am something of a margin dweller myself; for the most part, I have not fit well into any group with which I have been affiliated either by my own selection or external label.
 It will probably be unsurprising therefore, that I wholeheartedly agree with the observation about social systems.
 I do agree that where systems can be made more just, it is worthwhile to try to do so.
 However, as a definition of evil, I find this to be untenable; and I find the concept that this problem is correctable through the adjustment of systems to be flawed in itself.
 The true evil – as anyone who has been harmed by it will understand – is not the existence of an unfair system, but the exploitative actions individuals take against those who are not privileged in the unfair system.
 It is in the contempt with which people view their perceived lessers.
 It is in their failure to see those on the margins as having equal value with themselves.
 It is in the honor they pay to the privileged over the un-empowered.
 It is in the very concept of ‘important people’ and ‘unimportant people’: “Sit thou here in a good place;” or, “Stand thou there, or sit here under my footstool.”
 The system itself is not really moral; it may be flawed, it may be unfair, it may be imperfect; but it is the actions of people that are evil.

+Let us imagine for the sake of argument that one were to succeed at tweaking or reforming systems in such a way that they were more inherently fair or just.
+Let us set aside for a moment the possibility of unintended negative consequences, or the possibility of a system that was simply unfair or unjust in a different direction – one more amenable to progressivist sympathies, for instance.
 Even if one actually succeeded at a genuine systemic improvement, would that eliminate the desire to exploit, the presence of contempt, partiality?
 Would it even address the aspect of human nature that prompts us toward exploiting, toward viewing others with contempt, toward being partial in our judgments?
 Progressivists who choose this option tend to envision an evolutionary process – one that involved perpetual tweaking and reform, one in which today’s system is less bad than yesterdays, and tomorrow’s will be a little better … ad infinitum.
 But, short of altering the actual tendency in human kind toward these abuses, this type of approach discounts the ingenuity of the dishonest.
 None of these approaches can or do anything to address either actual past guilt or fundamental human nature.
 They are inescapably at variance with biblical Christianity on this point.

+Now I have to be clear – progressivists are certainly not the only people with problematic notions of sin and human nature.
 Among those who hold theoretically biblical Christian views on human nature, there is still a tendency to warp, to abuse, or to misconstrue that concept.
 In doing so, however, we depart from the biblical Christian understanding – usually emphasizing only one element of it.
 Most notably, there is a tendency to be aware of actual sin, but to use this as a tool to measure and place value on people.
 There is a widespread failure among us to be aware of our own sinfulness – and for our attitudes to reflect this awareness.
 There is a readily observable tendency to view the sins of others as worse than my own.
 Even among those who affirm salvation “by grace alone through faith alone”, “right beliefs” are easily translated into the “good thing we do to deserve to be saved” or to make us “good people”.
 The reason I mention the failings of those who attempt to hold a biblical Christian view of human nature is this: there is an understandable reason that many people reject the concept of sin because of how they have seen it being used.
 If the biblical Christian view is rightly understood among Christians it should have the dual effect of greatly increasing an appreciation for the magnitude of God’s grace and of generating compassion and patience toward other people without ever excusing or justifying sinful actions.

 4. Progressivists tend to see the ministry of Jesus Christ as one of example setting or as a testament to platitude love only; they tend to view a sacrificial atonement for sin as unnecessary and even sinister.
 This in part stems from the preferred progressivist view of human nature and sin.
 If one does not buy into the concept of individual moral sin then one does not acknowledge a need for any remedy for that sin.
 Biblical Christianity is overwhelmingly focused on repentance for and forgiveness of sin.
 We are reconciled to God through Jesus Christ, but the whole need for reconciliation presupposes alienation from God as a product of sin.
 If one takes the New Testament as a reliable source, all interpretations of Jesus that bypass his death and resurrection for the forgiveness of human sin fail.
 Even a very cursory examination demonstrates this fact.